acl-org/eacl-2024/_pages/venue.md

 Food options: There's Sole close by which is excellent but a bit high end and Melting Pot (the restaurant of the local football club) is a good choice for a quick snack.
 Paceville is a short 5-10 min walk away.
 That's the main clubbing area on the island and gets very crowded but might be worth a visit.

-- My general advice would be to encourage attendees to explore the whole island in particular:
+Encourage attendees to explore the whole island in particular:
 - Valletta
 - Mdina
 - Hagar Qim and Mnajdra prehistoric temples